Zaid-Ajaj/the-elmish-book/chapters/dev-flow/introducing-femto.md

 [22:41:33 INF] Installing dependencies [react@16.8.0, react-dom@16.8.0, recharts@1.8.5]
 [22:41:43 INF] ✔ Package resolution complete
 ```
-Just like that, Femto used nuget to install `Feliz.Recharts`, its nuget depenency (Feliz) and all the required npm dependencies automatically.
+Just like that, Femto used nuget to install `Feliz.Recharts`, its nuget dependency (Feliz) and all the required npm dependencies automatically.

-Femto is not a new package manager, though it has advanced package resolution machanism, it only instructs `dotnet` and `npm` to download and install the actual packages.
+Femto is not a new package manager, though it has advanced package resolution mechanism, it only instructs `dotnet` and `npm` to download and install the actual packages.
 You can also install the nuget package manually and let Femto do only the npm package resolution:
 ```bash
 cd ./src
 dotnet add package Feliz.Recharts